Economy of Somalia: Energy

 In mid-2010, Somalia's business community pledged to invest $1 billion in the national gas and electricity industries over the following five years.
 Abdullahi Hussein, the director of the just-formed Trans-National Industrial Electricity and Gas Company, predicted that the investment strategy would create 100,000 jobs.
 The new firm was established through the merger of five Somali companies from the trade, finance, security, and telecommunications sectors.
 The first phase of the project started within six months of the establishment of the company, and trained youth to supply electricity to economic areas and communities.
 The second phase began in mid-to-late 2011 and saw the construction of factories in specially designated economic zones for the fishing, agriculture, livestock and mining industries.

 In 2012, the Farole administration gave the green light to the first official oil exploration project in Puntland and Somalia at large.
 Led by the Canadian oil company Africa Oil and its partner Range Resources, initial drilling in the Shabeel-1 well on Puntland's Dharoor Block in March of the year successfully yielded oil.

 According to the Central Bank of Somalia, as the nation embarks on the path of reconstruction, the economy is expected to not only match its pre-civil war levels, but also to accelerate in growth and development due to the Somalia's untapped natural resources.

+Data

+The following table shows the main economic indicators since 1960.